khickel/GradleLegacyNativeMigration/README.md

 * The afterEvaluate call in build.gradle causes the deprecation error below, I'm not sure how to best resolve that.
 >Using method Project.afterEvaluate(Closure) when the project is already evaluated has been deprecated.
 This will fail with an error in Gradle 7.0.
 The configuration given is ignored because the project has already been evaluated.
 To apply this configuration, remove afterEvaluate.

+* In order to make code analysis in Visual Studio work you can comment int the line with '/analyze' in commonNativeUtils.gradle, then do a rebuild of the solution, it would be better to somehow make that automatic or controlled by a gradle parm.

 * Gradle adds /TP to every visual studio C or C++ compilation command, this seems to be incorrect or  at least undesireable.
 By default, visual studio determines it based on the file extension, but once /TP or /TC is specified on the command line, there is no way to revert back to the default behavior.